Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

 ## Setup Function Project

 These instructions will guide you through creating your Function Project and adding the SQL binding worker extension.
-This only needs to be done once for every function app you create.
+This only needs to be done once for every function project you create.
 If you have one created already you can skip this step.

 1. Install [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local)

-2. Create a function app for .NET:
+2. Create a function project for .NET Isolated:

     ```bash
     mkdir MyApp